accordproject/ergo/CONTRIBUTING.md

   ```

 * In GitHub, send a pull request to `ergo:master` by following our [pull request conventions][developers.pullrequest].
 This will trigger the check of the [Contributor License Agreement][contribute.cla] and the Travis integration.
-* If you find that the Travis integration has failed, look into the logs on Travis to find out if your changes caused test failures, the commit message was malformed etc. If you find that the tests failed or times out for unrelated reasons, you can ping a team member so that the build can be restarted.
+* If you find that the Travis integration has failed, look into the logs on Travis to find out if your changes caused test failures, the commit message was malformed, etc. If you find that the tests failed or times out for unrelated reasons, you can ping a team member so that the build can be restarted.
 * If we suggest changes, then:
   * Make the required updates.
   * Re-run the test suite to ensure tests are still passing.